nballier/MLDS/2021Assignment/Readme.md

 Your assignment must respect the requirements of a research paper (introduction, state of the art, presentation of your results, discussion and a reference section), following a given paper template \
 <https://lrec2020.lrec-conf.org/en/submission2020/authors-kit/> .
+SUGGESTED OUTLINE
+state of the art
+summary of the replicated study results issues discussion conclusion
+acknowledgement: be explicit about how you split the work between members of the team

 ## Task D.2: Language proficiency scoring